josamontiel/Flukey/docs/index.rst

 only increase when you begin to add, letters and symbols.
 Even adding one or two symbols increases your password entropy drastically.

+Under the hood:
+^^^^^^^^^^^^^^^
+Under the hood of this passcode generator are two main python libraries, ``secrets`` and ``string``, both of these libraries play a massive role in generating random strings of numbers, letters integers and words.
+The two main methods used in regard to the ``string`` library are the ``string.ascii_letters`` and the ``string.digits`` methods.
+When I first created this generator I was individually using a concatenated version of the ``string.ascii_letters`` method which consisted of ``string.ascii_uppercase + string.ascii_lowercase``, but using the former makes for cleaner code as we can do the same job in a shorter line of code.
+The use of these methods allows us to generate a string of letters (both uppercase and lowercase) and a string of numbers ranging from ``0-9``.
+As the project grew I decided to add in the ability to choose to add punctuation/special characters via the ``string.punctuation`` method, this allows for more entropy further reducing the probability of a successful brute force attack.
+There is also a method called ``string.printable`` which prints whitespace as well as numbers and letters, but I have not given it a test drive as of now.

+When it comes to the random generation of these letters and numbers, ``secrets.choice()`` is the method in the ``secrets`` library that allows us to draw a random sequence of numbers and letters from the ``string`` library.

 PIN Generator:
 ~~~~~~~~~~~~~~